Pharm.D (Doctor of Pharmacy)

 - Apply critical thinking and problem-solving skills to make the right decisions in clinics and healthcare.

-The program covers core subjects with optional courses.
+The programme covers core subjects with optional courses.
 These include pharmacy practice, pharmacology, pharmaceutical chemistry, pharmacovigilance, clinical research and pharmaceutical legislation.

-Yes, GPAT qualifiers are awarded scholarships and stipends, and merit-based scholarships can also be availed ofup to Rs 50cr offered by MIT-WPU.
+Yes, GPAT qualifiers are awarded scholarships and stipends.
+Merit-based scholarships can also be availed of up to Rs 50 cr, offered by MIT-WPU.

 - Pharmacology :Understand how drugs function within the body.

-- Pharmaceutical Care :An Approach Emphasizing Patient-Centered Intervention to Improve the Health Care Outcomes
+- Pharmaceutical Care :An Approach emphasising Patient-Centered Intervention to Improve the Health Care Outcomes

 - Learn about Clinical Pharmacy : Experience administering and tracking drug therapies in hospitals.